arguemore/mental/_notes/meta/about.md

 ## Contents of this site

-There are three kinds of notes in this site: notes, solutions and logs.
+**There are two kinds of pages in this site: notes and logs.**

 Notes are things that I resonate with in the world of psychology, things that I finally found names for that could apply to my situation.

+**There are three kinds of notes: experiences, behaviors, and solutions.** I think they're pretty self-explanatory.

-Notes are not absolute.
-They will be discussed with the appropriate professionals that I see.
+**Notes are not absolute.** They will be discussed with the appropriate professionals that I see.
 Notes could either be caused by another note or is an effect of another note.

 A note will have a status which will say if it applies to me or if it doesn't.
 Why it applies or why it doesn't apply will also be explained.

-The statuses are: resonates, discussing, applicable, or archived.
+**The statuses are: resonates, discussing, applicable, or archived.**

-Another thing is that the notes have logs.
+Another thing is that the notes could have logs.

-Logs are log entries of my progress, updates, or findings about a statement and how it's related to me.
+**Logs are entries of my progress, updates, or findings** about a note.

 ## Credits and changes